futzu/SCTE35_threefive/speedtest.md

 sys     0m0.861s
 ```
 ---
-* We grep 'Command type' because it appears in every SCTE-35 Cue, and only once, so we can count the nunmber of cues detected.
+* We grep 'Command type' because tsduck is not up to date with the specification and doesn't have sap type yet.
+'Command type' appears in every tsduck SCTE-35 Cue, and only once, so we can count the number of cues detected.

 ### Test 4: [`cuei v1.1.93 "Junior"`](https://github.com/futzu/cuei) written in `Go`